CarsonScott/Sigil-Toolbox/README.md

 # Sigil-Tools
-Object-Oriented Interface to the Sigil graphics library.
+Object-Oriented Interface for the Sigil graphics library.